Design a architecture for food delivery service like Swiggy or ubereats

-No design is good or bad, it’s just about the fulfillment of the requirement in optimized way
+No design is good or bad, it’s just about the fulfilment of the requirement in optimised way

 If you have been asked or preparing for system design interviews and looking for perfect system design for food delivery app or service then find out what perfect means for you.
 So, as the first part of any system design process, we’ll proceed to find what this service or app must perform.